Deadstick landing: Single engine failure

 When a single engine aircraft suffers an engine failure, it must do a dead-stick landing.
-A danger comes from the pilot subsequently allowing a critical loss of airspeed, which will result in excessively fast loss of altitude and, when poorly handled, loss of control.
+Additional danger can come from pilots subsequently allowing a critical loss of airspeed, which will result in excessively fast loss of altitude and, when poorly handled, loss of control.
 The instinct to "stretch the glide" by pulling the nose up beyond its optimum point will simply make the aircraft sink faster.

 Should the engine power be lost shortly after takeoff, the pilot(s) must evaluate their options: attempting a low-altitude turn back to the airport might be dangerous.
 This "impossible turn" has killed many pilots because it very likely will result in a crash whereas a landing straight ahead (or within a few degrees of the initial flight path) would be survivable.

 Deadstick landings of passenger aircraft

 There have been several well-known instances of large jet airliners successfully executing a deadstick landing.